simp/simp-doc/docs/security_conop/Operational_Security.rst

 [:ref:`CM-3a.`, :ref:`CM-3 (3)`]

-Linux systems are made up of hundreds of configuration files that can contain numerous of settings.
+Linux systems are made up of hundreds of configuration files that can contain numerous settings.
 SIMP does not make an attempt to manage all of the settings in every file.
 Instead, critical operating system files or files that need to be controlled centrally are managed.
 Implementations can manage additional files if they are deemed necessary.